fluxcd/flux/site/get-started.md

 deployed, give Flux access to it and see modifications land are very straight-forward and are a quite natural work-flow.

-As a next step, you might want to dive deeper into [how to control Flux](./fluxctl.md) or check out [more sophisticated setups](./standalone-setup.md).
+As a next step, you might want to dive deeper into [how to control Flux](./fluxctl.md), check out [more sophisticated setups](./standalone-setup.md) or go through our hands-on tutorial about driving Flux, e.g. [automations, annotations and locks](annotations-tutorial.md).